-Pasta salads have long been the first choice for lunches, picnics and BBQ parties.
+Pasta salads have long been the first choice for lunches, summer picnics and BBQ parties.
 Easy to make in advance, packed with lots of different vegetables and delicious to eat in any alfresco situation, our Summer Pesto Pasta Salad features summer season favourites: fresh basil, green courgettes and juicy cherry tomatoes!
-Dressed with pesto instead of a more traditional mayonnaise-based salad dressing, this pesto pasta salad with mozzarella is sure to impress both as a vegetarian lunch or as a side dish at your next garden party!
+Mixed with pesto dressing instead of a more traditional mayonnaise-based salad dressing, this pesto pasta salad with mozzarella is sure to impress both as a vegetarian lunch or as a side dish at your next garden party!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!